Mini Sweet Peppers is safe for babies from 6 months old. How you prepare it changes as your baby grows. Here is exactly what to do at each stage.

 Steps

 Egg is a top allergen.
 This recipe doubles as an egg allergen introduction.
-Watch for reactions for 3 days after first serving.
+If introducing egg for the first time, serve it on its own so you can identify any reaction.

 Track how your baby reacts to mini sweet peppers